NamanG0yal/CP-setup/README.md

 # CP-setup
 Competitive Programming setup for namangoyal2406
 ## Step to follow  :
+Make sure you have drivers , google chrome , extensions (email id )  , mobile and ipad setup !! save your rough work in onenotoe and send it to the contest folder  ,useful in analyzing contest !!
 Download Sublime text (latest version preferred )
 Install cpp (compiler ) in your pc
 select adaptive theme in sublime text